Eshan21/group-l/CONTRIBUTING.md

 ### Commit Checklist

 * Did I pull from the remote branch?
-* Are there big changes in `main` that I need to merge into this branch?
+* If I am working on a separate branch, are there big changes in `main` that I need to merge into this branch?
 * Does code run without errors?
 * Does the code have comments and documentation?
 (See `Documentation` below)
 * Is the code functional?